Apple island is a modern recreational park and event venue on the island of the Lake Grabuostas.

 Apple island offers a modern two star camping site and wide range of recreational activities.
 Indoor and outdoor event spaces are available for your corporate or personal events, a conference or seminar, a birthday or a wedding.
 Our staff will be happy to assist you in making your event a success.

-We welcome you to our restaurant with terrace overlooking the island for refreshments, a light snack or a delicious meal.
+We welcome you to our cafe with terrace overlooking the island for refreshments, a light snack or a delicious meal.
 For families our nearby playground enables you to keep an eye on your children, while enjoying our delicious food and drinks.

 Apple island history